 Published 22nd December 2015

-As Teaching English as a Foreign Language becomes more and more popular, so common myths and misconceptions are spread.
-Teaching English as a Foreign Language is a, well, foreign concept to many people and so the majority of us are not fully aware of what it entails when we first hear of it, so it’s easy to be misled by erroneous information.
-Here we look at three so-called facts about TEFL that we hear all the time, and that we would like to debunk.
+As Teaching English as a Foreign Language becomes more and more popular, we see more and more myths, misconceptions and misinformation make their way around social media.
+Teaching English as a Foreign Language is, well, a foreign concept to many people and so the majority of us are not fully aware of what it entails when we first hear of it.
+Many of us have no idea what it’s all about.
+And if this is the case then it’s easy to be misled by erroneous information, but it would be a disaster if a case of fake news distracted you from pursuing your dream of teaching English abroad.

 You need to speak the language

 Many people can’t imagine how you can teach English to a person who cannot speak a word of English, and you cannot speak a word of their language.
 For example, it is common sense to think that you need to speak Spanish to be able to teach a Spanish speaker English.
 However, this is completely not true.

 How else do you teach someone a language if not through translation?

 Well, many studies have found that immersion is actually one of the best ways of learning a language.
 Immersion learning simply means that you are taught the language you are learning with that same language as the language of instruction.
 So you teach a Spanish speaker English only by using English.
 In other words, if you are teaching a Spanish learner English and you cannot speak Spanish, then your learner is forced to be immersed in English in the classroom.
 There is no Spanish in their lessons.
 They have no choice but to learn English in order to survive the lessons.